Courses

 Typically Offered: Alternate Years, Spring

-THEA 210 — Advanced Theatre Practicum
+THEA 210 — Theatre Practicum II (Advanced)

 Students participate in Department of Theatre major productions through crew assignments in scenery and props, lighting, costumes, sound, and stage management.
 Schedule for the course is determined by the production schedule.
 This course is taken pass/fail as an overload and may be taken multiple times.
 Theatre majors must take it twice.